prijatelj/dots/README.md

     + custom i3lock colors (and identifiaction of current signed in user)
     + vim-like markers possibly automated to ease jumping between containers within a window/screen.
-        - when having 3+ containers on one screen it' dbe nicer for a single hotkey combo rather than a chain of them to get to the desired container.
+        - when having 3+ containers on one screen it'd be nicer for a single or 2 hotkey combo rather than a chain of them to get to the desired container.
     + i3 bar:
         - indicator of current volume / audio output visualizer in db and freqs